Manifestations of Jesus: The Star of Bethlehem

 The Epiphany is the manifestation of the length to which God has gone in order to be close to us.
 Epiphany is the manifestation of God’s caring for us, God’s loving us, God’s loving us to the point where He actually becomes one of us in order to give His heart to us, but more importantly so that we could give our hearts to Him.
 God comes to us in our humanity so that He can be close to us and we can be close to Him.
 Because God loves us so much He comes to us so that we can belong to each other and to Him.

-3. To give light to those who may have lost it.
+3. To manifest the TRUTH as the Star symbolizes light.
 We are all in search of LIGHT, the STAR that the Magi followed which directed them to the king.
-For one, Light signifies TRUTH.
-Our world today craves for intellectual enlightenment, which will dispel the darkness of mental and moral ignorance.
+Our world today craves for intellectual enlightenment which will dispel the darkness of mental and moral ignorance.
 We hardly know the Truth.
 With all the “truths” we find everywhere, we cannot clearly discern which ones are in accord to the teachings of our Catholic Church.
 We seemed to be misguided by a different STAR, a different LIGHT so much closer to the darkness of ignorance.
-A Filipino kid was once asked by his grandmother what TRUTH is, and innocently he said, “We’ll Lola or grandma, truth is when I tell my mother that’s she’s beautiful because that is how God created her to be.”
-Nice definition, right?
-Had you been the mother, you will definitely be at the cloud 9 hearing those words.
-Like what this kid said, truth has its reference on God.
+We are misguided by adhering to fake news and by not seeking the true light from sacred scripture.
+Moreover, for Christian truth, it has its reference on God testified by the Word of God … the same truth which led the Magi to the newborn King!
 As we are created in God’s image and likeness who is TRUTH, GOODNESS and BEAUTY so are we as His creatures.